EU says it may not be possible to cross finish line on Iran nuclear deal | Law-Order

 "Iran has demanded verifiable and objective guarantees from the U.S. that JCPOA will not be torpedoed again, that the U.S. will not violate its obligations again, and that sanctions will not be re-imposed under other pretexts or designations," Iran's U.N.
 Ambassador Majid Takht Ravanchi told the council.
 The senior U.S. official disputed Tehran's argument that Washington was to blame for the lack of progress, saying the United States had responded positively to proposed EU changes to the draft text of an agreement reached in wider talks in March while Iran had failed to respond to those proposals.

 "Their vague demands, reopening of settled issues, and requests clearly unrelated to the JCPOA all suggests to us ... that the real discussion that has to take place is (not) between Iran and the U.S. to resolve remaining differences.
 It is between Iran and Iran ," the senior U.S. official said.
-"At this point, I am not sure if they (the Iranians) know what more they want.
-They didn't come to Doha with specifics," he added.
+"At this point, we are not sure if they (the Iranians) know what more they want.
+They didn’t come to Doha with many specifics," he added.

 However, Chinese and Russian diplomats faulted the United States, with Beijing's representative urging Washington to ease unilateral U.S. sanctions on Iran and Russia's calling for all sides to show flexibility.
 (Reporting By Michelle Nichols at the United Nations and Arshad Mohammed in Washington; Editing by Mark Heinrich, Grant McCool and Daniel Wallis)